Ambrosio O'Higgins, 1st Marquess of Osorno

 Ambrosio Bernardo O'Higgins y O'Higgins, 1st Marquess of Osorno (c.
-1720 – 19 March 1801) born Ambrose Bernard O'Higgins (Ambrós Bearnárd Ó hUiginn, in Irish), was an Irish-Spanish colonial administrator and a member of the O'Higgins family.
+1720 – 19 March 1801) born Ambrose Bernard O'Higgins (Ambrós Bearnárd Ó hUiginn), was an Irish-Spanish colonial administrator and a member of the O'Higgins family.

 He served the Spanish Empire as a captain general (i.e., military governor) of Chile (1788–1796) and as the Viceroy of Peru (1796–1801).
 He was the father of Chilean independence leader Bernardo O'Higgins.

 Early life

 A member of the O'Higgins family, Ambrose was born at his family's ancestral seat in Ballynary, County Sligo, Ireland.
 He was the son of Charles O'Higgins and his wife (and kinswoman) Margaret O'Higgins, who were forced off their lands in 1654 by Oliver Cromwell and became tenant farmers at Clondoogan near Summerhill, County Meath c.
 1721.
 Along with other members of his family Ambrose worked in the service of the Rowley-Langford family of Summerhill House.

-In 1751, O'Higgins arrived at Cádiz, where he dedicated himself to commerce as an employee of the Butler Trading House.
-As an Irishman and a Catholic, he was able to emigrate legally to Spanish America in 1756.
-Once there, and for some time, he was an itinerant trader in Venezuela, New Granada, and Peru, but, being investigated by the Inquisition, he moved to La Plata Colony, in present-day Argentina, where he tried some commercial ventures.
-From there, O'Higgins proposed to open easy communication between Chile and Mendoza by a way over the Andes, and, his proposition being accepted, he was employed to supervise the project.
+In 1751, O’Higgins arrived in Cádiz, where he worked as a clerk for the Butler Trading House, an Irish merchant firm.
+In 1756, he sailed to Buenos Aires to sell goods on behalf of a group of Cádiz merchants, before travelling overland to Santiago in Chile.
+He subsequently developed a plan for a series of weatherproof shelters along the trans-Andean route, helping to establish reliable year-round communication between Mendoza and Chile.